supaIC/Cipher-AI-Vault/frontend/README.md

 dfx stop
 ```

-**WARNING!
-THIS PROJECT IS NOT BUILT FOR PRODUCTION USE**: For Mainnet deployment, you will ned to update the **`canister_ids.json`** file with the canister ID of the canister you are deploying to.
-Then run the following command:
+> ⚠️ **WARNING: THIS PROJECT IS NOT BUILT FOR PRODUCTION USE**
+> For Mainnet deployment, you will need to update the `canister_ids.json` file with the canister ID of the canister you are deploying to.
+> Then run the following command:

 ```bash
 dfx deploy --network ic
 ```